gdcc/pyDataverse/src/pyDataverse/docs/source/user/basic-usage.rst

     >>> type(dv.get())
     <class 'dict'>

-You can output the metadata with :meth:`json() <pyDataverse.models.Dataverse.json>` as JSON, which defaults to the needed format for the Dataverse API upload (equivalent to ``json(data_format="dataverse_upload")``).
+To only see the metadata necessary for the Dataverse API upload, use :meth:`json() <pyDataverse.models.Dataverse.json>`, which defaults to the needed format for the Dataverse API upload (equivalent to ``json(data_format="dataverse_upload")``).

 ::